X-RugvedCodes-X/My-RayLib-VCPKG-starter-template/README.md

 1. Install CMake and vcpkg.
 2. Clone the repository.
 3. Configure the `CMakeLists.txt` with the correct vcpkg path.
-4. Run `cmake -B build` to generate build files.
+4. Run `cmake -B build -G "Ninja"` to generate build files.
 5. Run `cmake --build build` to build the project.
 6. Run the executable to start.